medic/gammu-json/README.md

 Device = /dev/ttyUSB0
 ```

-Future modifications will remove this requirement, and allow you to provide
-device and configuration information as command-line arguments.
-For now,
-though, creating this file is the simplest way to get started.
+If your gammu configuration file is located elsewhere, you may use the
+`-c` or `--config` option to specify a custom configuration file path.

 Licensing
 ---------